 To get messages to your users, you need:

-- A mobile app or website.
+- An app or website.

 - A project to contain your messages.